-My long-term goal is to work in academic research and teaching, and through this to contribute to a better understanding of the political aspects of planning and development policies in world heritage cities are also contested ethnonational urban spaces.
-Further, I wish to continue to advocate for political and social justice and for the rights of the Arab-Palestinian minority living in historical cities in my homeland.
-I hope to impact social housing policies and promote equal production of the various cultural heritages that form the urban landscape in my home country.
+My long-term goal is to work in academic research and teaching, and through this to contribute to a better understanding of the political and legal aspects of planning and development policies in world heritage cities within a conflicted ethnonational political context. .
+Further, I wish to continue to advocate for social justice and for the rights of the Arab-Palestinian minority living in historical cities in my homeland.
+I hope to impact social housing policies and promote equal production of the various cultural heritages that form the urban landscapes in my home country.

-To seal my statement, I hopefully anticipate that given the opportunity to conduct my research at DPU, will be profoundly meaningful both on the personal level and on the academic level.
+In summary, I believe that the opportunity to conduct my research at DPU would be profoundly meaningful, both to me personally and in the contribution I hope to make through my academic research.